Kicksecure/security-misc/README.md

   risk and impact of denial-of-service attacks and both cold and warm boot attacks.

 - Optional - Force the kernel to immediately panic if it becomes tainted.
-Some reasons include upon using out of specification hardware, bad page states, severe firmware bugs, and kernel live patching.
-Can also include the loading of proprietary, out-of-tree, and unsigned modules.
+Some reasons include upon using out of specification hardware, bad page states, severe firmware bugs.
+It can also include the loading of proprietary, out-of-tree, and unsigned modules.

 - Prevent sensitive kernel information leaks in the console during boot.